ChuanChinLai/HeapManager/README.md

 HeapManager used in C++ memory management.

-1. Designed and implemented regular memory allocator for memory pool management.
+1. Designed and implemented regular memory Allocator for memory pool management.
 2. Supported Fixed-Size Allocator, which is faster than regular allocator.
 3. Overloaded operator New and Delete.